Will you be renting a car during your next vacation or business trip?

 Auto policies may not cover rental agency fees such as administrative fees, towing, loss of use of the vehicle while it is being repaired and diminished value.
 If your policy does not cover the rental car to its “full value” you may want to ask your agent about gap insurance.

 If you do not own a car and therefore do not have an auto insurance policy, you can and maybe should consider buying a temporary or annual “named non-owner auto policy” from an insurance company.
-It should be reasonable price.
+It should be a reasonable price.

-Check you credit card.
+Check your credit card.
 What coverage is available when using your credit card?
 What are the terms you must comply with?
 You may be required to comply with all of their terms in order to claim coverage.
 Credit card coverage could be secondary to your auto policy picking up some of the coverages your auto policy does not.
 Go over all coverages with your credit card customer service representative.

 Some vehicles might not be covered.
 This could include some pickup trucks, SUVs, pricey or exotic cars.
 So before deciding to splurge on something exotic, be sure it is covered.